Michael Madsen: Career

 Madsen began working at the Steppenwolf Theatre Company in Chicago, where he served as an apprentice under John Malkovich and appeared in a production of Of Mice and Men.

 His first notable film role was a small part for the science fiction film, WarGames.
 He appeared in John Dahl's thriller Kill Me Again as criminal Vince Miller opposite Val Kilmer and Joanne Whalley.
 In Quentin Tarantino's directorial debut film Reservoir Dogs, Madsen played "Mr. Blonde", a cruel criminal.
 Steve Buscemi received the role of "Mr. Pink", which Madsen wanted because it had more scenes with Harvey Keitel.
 For Pulp Fiction, Madsen declined the role of Vincent Vega, which went to John Travolta.

 Madsen starred in the crime film Donnie Brasco.
 He said of his later choice of film roles: "Some of them I'm only in for 10 minutes, but they bought my name, and they bought my face to put on the DVD box with a gun.
 What people don't always understand is that I established a certain lifestyle for my family back in the days of Species and Mulholland Falls and The Getaway.
 I wasn't about to move my six kids into a trailer park... when people offered me work, it wasn't always the best, but I had to buy groceries and I had to put gas in the car."

-In 1993, Madsen appeared in Free Willy as Glen Greenwood, the apprehensive but devout foster father of the film's main character played by Jason James Richter (a role that reprised in the second).
+In 1993, Madsen appeared in Free Willy as Glen Greenwood, the apprehensive but devout foster father of the film's main character played by Jason James Richter (a role he reprised in the sequel).
 Madsen played assassin Budd, the brother of Bill (David Carradine), in Kill Bill: Volume 2.
-In 2004, Tarantino discussed an idea for the film to unite Madsen and Travolta, as The Vega Brothers.
+In 2004, Tarantino discussed an idea for a film to unite Madsen and Travolta, as The Vega Brothers.
 In 2007, Tarantino said the film (which he intended to call Double V Vega) was "kind of unlikely now", because of the age of the actors and the onscreen deaths of both characters.

 Madsen appeared in Uwe Boll's BloodRayne, a film he said is "an abomination...
 It's a horrifying and preposterous movie."
 He won Best Actor awards at the Boston Film Festival and New York International Independent Film and Video Festival for his performance in Strength and Honour.
 He played himself in the mockumentary Being Michael Madsen.
 Madsen co-starred in Coma, a Web series on Crackle.